-Start-up Solution When I apply power to the track my engine doesn't do anything.
-No lights, no sound, no nothing.
-This is normal.
+Solution This is normal.
 You have to hit the Start-Up button.
 Check to see if that section of track has power.
 Use a voltmeter or a lit passenger car, not your tongue.
 Slide the engine a couple of feet in either direction, you may have a bad track section Have you got that section electrically isolated with a toggle switch or other device?
-I get an error when I hit Start-Up Have you recently changed the engine address?
-Check if there is power on that section of track the engine is sitting on (there has to be power for the signal to get to the engine and for the engine to be able to hear it) DCS is polarity sensitive when powered by a DC power supply.
-Check the polarity of the DC power supply connected to the Fixed 1 or Fixed 2 Inputs.
+Have you recently changed the engine address?
+Check if there is power on that section of track the engine is sitting on (there has to be power for the signal to get to the engine and for the engine to be able to hear it) Check the polarity of the DC power supply connected to the Fixed 1 or Fixed 2 Inputs.
 Shut down power, reverse the inputs and repower DCS.
 Hitting the startup button on the DCS remote should start up the engine.
 If you have two engines on the track they both may have the same address.
-Take one of them off the rails and try it again Sound Solution When I press the Whistle Button on my DCS remote or DCS commander the whistle doesn't blow Check if the playable whistle is active.
+Take one of them off the rails and try it again Solution Check if the playable whistle is active.
 On the DCS Commander there will be two dashes on the right side of the LCD if it's active.
 Press "A1" twice to ensure it's turned off.
-On your DCS remote press the "SPW" button twice to ensure it's disabled I have no sound on my engine, but my lights are on and it moves just fine You may have it turned off.
+On your DCS remote press the "SPW" button twice to ensure it's disabled You may have it turned off.
 Repeatedly press VOL + to bring the Master Volume up Did you turn off the ENG Sounds?
 Press the ENG SND button on your DCS controller.
-Check that you haven't lowered any of the independent engine volumes (Eng Sounds, Bell, Whistle, or Accent) There's a crackling sound from my engine Check to see if a screw or some other material has lodged itself in the underside of the engine.
-When I run Doppler I can hear the Doppler shift but then the engine sounds fade out and I can't get them back This is normal.
+Check that you haven't lowered any of the independent engine volumes (Eng Sounds, Bell, Whistle, or Accent) Check to see if a screw or some other material has lodged itself in the underside of the engine.
+This is normal.
 You will need to press the Doppler button again to turn Doppler off.
-Your engine sounds will now return to normal
+Your engine sounds will now return to normal Solution Press the smoke button, this will activate the smoke